The following basic criteria must be met to qualify for federal aid:

 Eligibility for most financial aid is based on need.
 A student's financial need equals the difference between what the University of Utah estimates it will cost to attend this institution (referred to as student budget) and the amount the student and the family will be expected to provide, as determined by the U.S. Department of Education using information submitted in the Free Application for Federal Student Aid (FAFSA).

 The standard student budget includes tuition and fees, books and supplies, room and board, transportation, the cost of mandatory health insurance, disability insurance and miscellaneous expenses.
 Budget amounts vary according to where the student will live during the school year (on-campus, off-campus, or with parents) and to the student's year in college.
-If a student has exceptional circumstances regarding day care or elderly care expenses, they may talk to a financial aid counselor and adjustments may be made through the appeal process.
+If a student has exceptional circumstances regarding day care or elderly care expenses, they may talk to a financial aid program manager and adjustments may be made through the appeal process.

 A student must be accepted by the University of Utah School of Medicine and through the University of Utah Graduate Admissions Office to qualify for aid or to receive an offer of aid.
 Students must be enrolled for a minimum of 5 credit hours (half-time status).
 Full-time status is required for certain aid.